-A complete & successful transition where your life is subsequently well-balanced and you’re afforded opportunities commensurate to the ones like before transition will take approximately ten years - assuming your successful.
+A complete & successful transition where your life is subsequently well-balanced and your afforded opportunities commensurate to the ones like before transition will take approximately ten years - assuming you're successful.

 Without a doubt this was one of my biggest mistakes with my own transition.
 I felt confident I had a very solid plan with my business & personal evolution.
 What I didn’t anticipate was all the emotional setbacks I would face during the evolution of a new gender.
 Transition tends to create periods where you’re not thinking straight and highly susceptible to making bad decisions.
 This phase also often coincides with friends and loved ones being uncomfortable with our unique journey: a tough combination.

 Even the major milestones…FFS, GRS…all require lots of subsequent patience.
 If you withstand consequential facial reconstruction?
 You’ll endure almost a year of subsequent swelling - particularly when you become exhausted.
 Recovery & dilating activities following GRS are a monumental challenge & usually requires years of consistent work to achieve the desired results.
 Also, it takes several years following GRS or an orchie before you witness consequential results with muscle atrophy & skin softening.

 A successful gender transition is a marathon - not a sprint.
 Enjoy the journey versus fixating upon the final destinations.

 Secrets to a More Successful MTF Transition

 Finding an MTF Transition Mentor

 Choosing Your New Name as a TS Woman